Oklahoma State in flux after stars depart

 STILLWATER, Okla.
-(AP) _ Coming off its first January bowl game in more than a half-century, Oklahoma State had plenty to celebrate.
-Now, the Cowboys find themselves searching for a new set of offensive stars to get them to the next level in the Big 12.
+(AP) _ Oklahoma State finds itself searching for a new set of offensive stars to get them to the next level in Big 12 football.

 Entering last season, the Cowboys had no questions on offense.
 They had playmakers Josh Fields at quarterback, Tatum Bell at running back and Rashaun Woods at wide receiver.
-Now, all three are gone and the heir-apparent to Fields may be out of the picture as well.
+Now, all three are gone and Fields' heir-apparent may also be out of the picture.

 Prize freshman recruit Bobby Reid was the favorite to start at quarterback, but the Cowboys learned he needs surgery to fix torn cartilage in his throwing shoulder.

 That leaves it up to one Rashaun Woods' younger brothers -- Donovan Woods -- to lead the Cowboys.
 He'll have help from brother D'Juan Woods at receiver and Vernand Morency and Seymore Shaw at running backs.